 To assemble cream choux puffs, cut each puff shell in half horizontally with a serrated knife and place the tops onto parchment paper.

-Transfer the whipped cream to a pastry bag fitted with an open star pastry tip and pipe a rosette onto each puff's base.
+Transfer the whipped cream to a pastry bag fitted with an open star pastry tip.
+Pipe a rosette onto each puff's base.
 Cover it with cream puff tops (photo 6).

 Expert tips